How to create WooCommerce protected categories (by user role or password)

 What happens when a product is in more than one category?

-If a product is in one category that has no restrictions, and another category which is only open to users with the ‘Subscriber’ role, then that product will only be available to users with the ‘Subscriber’ role.
+By default, if a product is in one category that has no restrictions and in another category which is only open to users with the ‘Member’ role, then that product will only be available to users with the ‘Member’ role.

 How to hide a WooCommerce category – video